sawalha-deep/NetSpectre-Detection-AI-System/README.md

 ---
 ## 🌍 Capturing Traffic – Application Layer (Layer 7)

-This section focuses on capturing and analyzing **web application traffic (HTTP/HTTPS)** to detect attacks such as SQL Injection, XSS, and other application-layer threats.
+This section focuses on capturing and analyzing **web application traffic (HTTP & HTTPS/HTTP & HTTPSS)** to detect attacks such as SQL Injection, XSS, and other application-layer threats.

 ### 🔧 Step 1: Setup Interception Proxy (Burp Suite)